luisepsq/katas_js/README.md

   * solution.js file where you have to implement your solution.
   * solution.md markdown file with my solution.
   * solution.spec.js a js file implemented with jest to test your solution.

+  Feel free to collaborate by PR a new kata or your solution.